NikiNoel/MechaCar_Statistical_Analysis/README.md

 - Q1) The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
     - By lots, lots 1 & 2 are within specifications, however lot 3 exceeds the specifications

-## Deliverable 3: T-Test on Suspension Coils
+## T-Tests on Suspension Coils
+-
 ![t.test all lots](./Images/t.test_all_lots.png)

 ![t.test by lot](./Images/t.test_by_lot.png)

-## Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+## Study Design: MechaCar vs Competition